Summer Scholars Research Program

 Ten to twelve students will work one-on-one with a Winship physician or lab-based researcher, conduct research in a working lab or clinic setting, attend field trips to places like the Centers for Disease Control and Prevention David J. Sencer Museum and the Georgia Institute of Technology, and hear lectures from a variety of specialists in oncology-related careers.
 Through this exposure and education, we hope to encourage students to pursue cancer research.

 All eligible students interested in cancer research are encouraged to apply.
-Thanks to a generous gift for the program from Mrs. Lou Glenn, a long-time advocate for science education and cancer research, we are able to offer stipends of $2,400 for students accepted students who complete the six week program.
+Thanks to a generous gift for the program from Mrs. Lou Glenn, a long-time advocate for science education and cancer research, we are able to offer stipends of $2,400 for accepted students who complete the six week program.

 What to Expect

-The program will run for six weeks from Monday, June 5, through Friday, July 14, 2023, with a mandatory orientation day on June 5.
 Students will present their final projects at a symposium on the last day of the program and are encouraged to invite their families and teachers to attend.

 • Attend lectures given by Winship oncologists and research faculty to gain a better understanding of the breadth of cancer research